Connor-McCartney/Connor-McCartney.github.io/_pages/cryptography/ecc/movs-like-jagger-HTB-cyber-apocalypse-CTF-2022.md

 The challenge title hints at the [MOV attack](https://eprint.iacr.org/2018/307.pdf) which works on curves with a small embedding degree. <br>

-First we can define our curve and calculate the embedding degree (k):
+First we can define the curve and calculate the embedding degree (k):

 ```python
 # curve